mowgliamu/CreateAPIwithPython/README.md

 With `docker ps -a` you can check the container id and the port address on which the app is running.

 ## Test Run
+A tiny book database has been provided in `mock.csv`.
+To post the entries in the database using the API, run the following:

 `python3 create_post_request.py [URL] [CSVDATA]`

-Where URL is the server address (default is for GC app engine) running and CSVDATA is csvfile containing test data.
-A `mock.csv` is provided for test run.
-An output file named `summary.txt` will be created describing the results, in addition there will also be a `tmp.log`.
+Where URL is the server address (http://0.0.0.0:8080) and CSVDATA is csvfile containing test data (`mock.csv` if not provided).
+An output file named `summary.txt` will be created describing the results, indicating the successful and failed entries.
+If you have a sqlite3 database file, it can be converted to csv format by a utility script provided in [https://github.com/mowgliamu/convert-db-to-csv]

 ## Tests with Postman
 Individual tests can also be performed with Postman (highly recommended).
 Examples from `mock.csv` are provided in `postman_examples.txt`.
 These examples will demonstrate the functionality of the API including failure scenarios based on schema validation errors (or other errors).